 Head to northwest side of the city and you’ll find I Do Wedding Cakes, just a few blocks up from Eglinton on Dufferin.
 As with most boutiques, the shop offers custom cakes, but its signature collection is 100% worth looking into.
 Olivia Nguyen’s sleek designs are perfect for more modern affairs.
 She offers everything from sophisticated monochrome cakes to more out of the box options topped with flowers, pearls and patterns.

-Whether you hail from Queen West or Uptown, there’s a Dufflet not too far from home.
-The well-known (and well-loved) bakery has a bevy of options when it comes to wedding cakes in Toronto.
-From sleek, modern designs to more classic options, this patisserie does it all.
+Dufflet has two bakery locations (downtown and uptown) as well as a wholesale space that’s not open to the public.
+These well-known (and well-loved) spots have a bevy of options when it comes to wedding cakes, ranging from sleek, modern designs to more classic options.
 They also craft party trays for sweet tables if you’re looking for a few extra pastries and confections for your big day.